babashka/babashka/README.md

 Babashka is implemented using the [Small Clojure Interpreter](https://github.com/borkdude/sci).
-This means that a snippet or script is not compiled to JVM bytecode, but executed form by form by a runtime which implements a sufficiently large subset of Clojure.
+This means that a snippet or script is not compiled to JVM bytecode, but executed form by form by a runtime which implements a substantial subset of Clojure.
 Babashka is compiled to a native binary using [GraalVM](https://github.com/oracle/graal).
 It comes with a selection of built-in namespaces and functions from Clojure and other useful libraries.
 The data types (numbers, strings, persistent collections) are the